marcoklein/catchme8/PLAN.md

 - Unique player names/IDs
 - Different colors for each player
-- "It" player has special visual indicator
+- "It" player has special visual indicator and 30% speed boost
 - Player position synchronization across all clients
+- Transparency power-up effects with visual feedback
+- Collision detection with obstacles for strategic gameplay

 ## Technical Architecture